endepointe/site/writeups/huntress2024/gocrackme2/gocrackme2.md

 ```

 We are looking for any locations where we can get 8 characters, most likely from register values
-because I do not see any file or memory writes. lVar4 is closely related to the flag and given
+because I do not see any file or memory writes. lVar4 is closely related to the flag and, given
-the while loop, we should watch its last value at the end of the loop.
+the while loop, we should watch lVar4 at the end of the loop.

-Set a breakpoint at: `0x48812f` and step through the code, making note of any hex values that
-are not already part of the flag that can construct the remainder of the flag.

 ```go
 lVar4 = 0;